rafiqhasan/ML_Py/README.md

 The purpose of this project is to implement the course exercises given in Machine learning course by Andrew Ng on Coursera, on Python.

-You must be aware that the course has been outlined and explained completely on Octave or MATLAB due to its ease of code for mathematical problems, however Python is suited as the best language to implement Machine learning problems because of its capabilities to create Web APIs, easy integration, dynamism and faster processing etc.
+You must be aware that the course has been outlined and explained completely on Octave or MATLAB due to their ease of implementation for mathematical problems, however Python is suited as the best language to implement Machine learning problems because of its capabilities to create Web APIs, easy integration, dynamism and faster processing etc.

 Hence the secondary focus of this project is to try sticking to as much as possible Octave-like and easy implementation of the codes, for everyone to be able to relate to the Coursera ML course by Andrew Ng.